PADL/OpenSRP/README.md

 SwiftMRP's distinguishing features have less to do with being written in Swift (although that did facilitate its rapid development), but rather in being designed to support bridging, and doing so with the standard Linux kernel interfaces.
 The other open source SRP implementations (that the author has been able to find) typically support end-stations only, or use proprietary kernel interfaces.

-The eventual goal it so support switch chips running in DSA mode.

 ## Architecture

 * NetLink: Swift structured concurrency wrapper around `libnl-3` (this has now been split into a [separate package](https://github.com/PADL/NetLinkSwift))